whatsfordinner/aws-sns-listener/README.md

 This util will let you listen to a Simple Notification Service (SNS) topic by creating a Simple Queue Service (SQS) queue and subscribing that queue to the SNS topic.
 When it's done, it'll delete the queue and the subscription.

+You can also import the package yourself and use it for your own purposes.
+Check the documentation [here](./pkg/listener/README.md)!

+Pre-compiled binaries are available on the [releases page](https://github.com/whatsfordinner/aws-sns-listener/releases).

 ## Usage

 ```